 \subsection{Random effects}

-Table~\ref{tab:random-effects} summarises the posterior means and standard deviations of all hyperparameters included in the three models.
-The first row contains the estimates of $\tau_\theta$, i.e. the precision of the spatially structured random effect included in the regression model.
+Table~\ref{tab:random-effects} summarises the posterior means and standard deviations of all hyperparameters.
+The first row contains the estimates of $\tau_\theta$, i.e. the precision of the spatially structured random effect included in the outcome model.
 This is the only hyperparameter shared by all three specifications.
-Comparing the values of $\tau_u$ across different models, we observe a lower spatial uncertainty in the last two cases, which is probably linked to the inclusion of the ME structure that helps explaining part of the random variation.
-The second row reports the estimates of $\tau_\varepsilon$, i.e. the precision of the unstructured random effect in the exposure model.
-Both precisions are found quite high, which is not unreasonable since the covariates were specified in the standardised scale and, as already mentioned, the traffic estimates are strongly correlated with the road types and the speed limits.
-In fact, these values are consistent with the considerations reported in Section~\ref{sec:data-network} and the relationships displayed in Figure~\ref{fig:crashes}.
-Finally, the last two parameters, namely $\tau_u$ and $\tau_\varphi$, denote the precisions of the unstructured and spatially structured random effects included in the error model, respectively.
-If we compare the posterior estimates across different extensions, we can observe the same behaviour discussed above.
-In fact, the third model presents a higher value of $\tau_u$ than the second one, which is probably due to the inclusion of spatially structured terms that help explaining part of the random variation.
+If we compare its values across the different models, we can observe a similar degree of spatial uncertainty.
+The second row shows the estimates of $\tau_x$, i.e. the residual variability in the linear regression defining the exposure model.
+The two figures are quite similar, although we observe slightly less variability in the \textit{Extension II} model.
+The term $\rho_0$ represents the proportion of real traffic observed by TomTom GPS devices.
+The estimates are highly stable and, in both cases, the proportion is approximately equal to 10\%.

+The last two rows in Table~\ref{tab:random-effects} summarise the posterior distribution of the parameters included in the ME model.
+The first one, namely $\tau_u$, represents the (total) variability of the random error component(s) included in the ME specification.
+As we can see, \emph{Extension II} exhibits a slightly higher degree of uncertainty compared to the classical approach.
+Finally, the last coefficient, namely $\phi$, represents the mixing parameter in the BYM2 distribution (see Equation~\eqref{eq:spatialME}).
+The estimated value highlights that the spatially structured error can actually explain almost 90\% of the total variability observed in the ME model (the credible interval at the 95\% level is equal to [0.895; 0.927]).